bbazwalt/social-media-mern/README.md

 • Implemented social media functionalities such as text & image posts with like, friends list, profile picture, login & sign up.

-• Used JWT for Authentication, Multer for image storage.
+• Used JWT for authentication & Multer for image storage.
 Implemented responsive web design with light & dark mode.

 ## Login Page: